dfilion/gannotate/README.md

 1512338133000000000 GDesc         host2.domain.com GTag1,GTag2 GTitle
 ```

-We can use the InfluxDB tag to filter our annotations.
+The new `hosts` InfluxDB tag can be used to filter the annotations.
 ```
 > select * from events where host='host2.domain.com'
 name: events